Skip to main content

 The December 31, 1994 Dividing Line

 Arizona adopted its version of the Uniform Statutory Rule Against Perpetuities with an effective date of December 31, 1994.
-Any trust or property interest created on or after that date falls under the modern statute, including the 500-year maximum period.
+Any trust or property interest created on or after that date falls under the modern statute.
+This includes the 500-year maximum period.

 Except as otherwise provided, this article applies to a nonvested property interest or a power of appointment that is created on or after December 31, 1994.